How Comcast Turns Big Data into Smart Data (Part 2)

 - Determine ways to enrich that data

 For example, if you wanted to see the adoption of the latest Internet Protocol, IPv6, what’s the allocation of v4 addresses vs. v6 addresses around the world?
 What’s the adoption curve from v4 to v6?
 On the surface, it may seem like a simple computation.
 However, it is much more complicated to pull out the data you need because you can’t simply ask the data, which bucket it goes in as you could be running dual-stack (in which case devices can run IPv4 and IPv6 in parallel).

 We have some advantages as we own some of the datasets and can leverage peers across the organization to provide additional information to enrich the data and better understand what the data represents.
 When you have a complete dataset, you can better slice and dice the data as opposed to a one-dimensional view.

 DM: You mentioned data preparation.
 Would you say that’s the most important part, and once you have your arms around that, you can do your analysis?

 Christina: Data preparation and integration are definitely key.
 The more data prep that you do upfront, the smoother your analysis will go.
 Even though the time you spend upfront to do that data filtering might be time-consuming on the front end, you will become more intimately engaged with the data, which will help you understand what the data is telling you.

 After collecting these data sets, you then need to verify the data and check for anomalies.
 For example, you cannot have a network circuit over 100% as it is not physically feasible.

-Christina: After data preparation, there is data exploration and data munging.
+Christina: After data preparation, there is a data exploration and data munging.
 Do we need to add any additional variables or computed variables?
 Is there missing data?
 Are there additional datasets needed?

 When gathering and integrating other datasets into your assessment, be sure to ask if it is safe to join my data with yours and understand the data you are receiving.
 You don’t want to join the data on network id when you really meant device id.